About me

 Software

-I am a software developer and one of the principal developers and maintainers of the free modeling software ASPECT (Advanced Solver for Problems in Earth’s Convection).
-ASPECT uses modern numerical methods to support research in simulating convection in the Earth’s mantle and elsewhere.
+I am a software developer and one of the principal developers and maintainers of the geodynamic modeling software ASPECT (Advanced Solver for Planetary Evolution, Convection, and Tectonics).
 I also contribute as a maintainer to the open-source finite-element framework deal.II.
-I contribute to a number of different CIG software projects and act as a reviewer for scientific software for the Journal of Open Source Software and other journals.
-I was selected as one of the 2019 Better Scientific Software fellows by the IDEAS team of the Department of Energy’s Exascale Computing Project.
+I contribute to a number of different software projects and act as a reviewer for scientific software for the Journal of Open Source Software and other journals.
+I was selected as one of the 2019 Better Scientific Software fellows by the IDEAS team of the Department of Energy’s Exascale Computing Project and together with my co-developers was awarded the 2025 SIAM/ACM Prize in Computational Science and Engineering for our work on the deal.II library.